ohmybrew/ohmybrew.github.io/_posts/2015-09-24-calculating-percent-saved-with-shopify.markdown

 {% endraw %}
 ```

-As an explaination of the code:
+As an explanation of the code:

 - Lines 1 & 2 we are converting the prices to a float so we can use decimal places
 - Line 3 is getting the difference which is simply subtracting the new price from the old price